 Delta County Health officials warn against mosquitoes after West Nile Virus infects a resident

-Delta, Colo.
-(KKCO) - The Delta County Health Department is urging residents to remain vigilant against mosquitoes and strongly consider taking safeguards to protect against mosquitoes.
+DELTA, Colo.
+(KJCT) - The Delta County Health Department is urging residents to remain vigilant against mosquitoes and strongly consider taking safeguards to protect against mosquitoes.
 This after a Delta County resident tested positive for West Nile Virus.

 So far, state health officials have confirmed 12 human cases of West Nile virus in residents of eight counties.